eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

 [ranking system](https://en.m.wikipedia.org/wiki/Go_ranks_and_ratings)
 similar to the ones in martial arts, e.g. Karate.
 As a beginner, you start at 30 *kyu* and work your way downwards to 1 kyu.
-Knowing your rank is very useful, because it also tells you what advantage (or 'handicap') the weaker player should get to make for an even game.
+Knowing your rank is very useful, because it also tells you what advantage the weaker player should get to make for an even game.
 For example, between two players of rank 10 kyu and 14 kyu there's a difference of four, so the weaker player should start with four stones on the board – effectively four free moves.
 This is called being "four stones stronger".
 When you play online, the server keeps track of your rank and modifies it based on wins and losses.
 This works very much like [Elo](https://sv.wikipedia.org/wiki/Elo-rating) on Chess servers and in other competitive games.
 When you play casually against others, you often state the rank you believe that you have – to find a suitable opponent at a club, or just to get a feel for how deep someone's understanding of the game is.

 So the rank starts at 30 kyu and goes downwards.
 But what happens when you reach 1 kyu, you might ask?
 At that point the rank switches to the